MauricioFalck/copylockscreen/README.md

 ## How to install

-The module is only published to testpy till now.
+The module is only published to testpy for now.
 To install it:

 > python -m pip install --index-url https://test.pypi.org/simple/ copylockscreen